Report suspected unauthorised development

 How to report a suspected unauthorised development online

-Please complete our online form or write to report an activity you believe is taking place without planning permission.
+Please complete our online form to report an activity you believe is taking place without planning permission.
 This could be:

 - building work;

 - a change of use of an existing building or land ;